Google sets rules for HQ guest speakers after controversy over Indian historian - ExBulletin

 Google sets rules for HQ guest speakers after controversy over Indian historian

-Alphabet-owned Google this week announced plans to invite guest speakers to its offices, days after canceling a talk by an Indian historian who downplayed marginalized groups and their concerns, according to company emails seen by Reuters.
+Alphabet-owned Google this week announced plans to invite guest speakers to its offices, days after canceling a talk by an Indian historian who denigrated marginalized groups and their concerns, according to the company’s emails seen by Reuters.
 Introduced rules.

-(For insights on emerging topics at the intersection of technology, business and policy, subscribe to our technology newsletter, Todays Cache.)

 The policy, announced Thursday, is Google’s latest effort to maintain an open culture while addressing the divisions that have emerged as the workforce grows.

 Over the last few years, employees at Google and other big tech companies have clashed and protested over politics, racial and gender equality.
-And Alphabet, Apple, and Amazon.com are all facing union organizing calls to adopt progressive policies.
+And Alphabet, Apple Inc, and Amazon.com Inc are all facing union organizing moves that require companies to adopt progressive policies.

-Google’s speaker rule, reviewed by Reuters, lists the risks to brands from certain talks, and asks employees whether there is a business reason to host a speaker and whether the event directly supports our goals.
-I am asking the staff to look into this.
+Google’s speaker rules, reviewed by Reuters, list the risks that certain talks pose to brands, telling employees to “whether there is a business reason to host a speaker and whether the event directly supports our goals.
+We are asking you to consider whether

-Asks to avoid topics that may cause confusion or undermine Google’s sense of belonging, and reiterates that speakers are prohibited from advocating for political candidates or proposing ballot measures. increase.
+It asks to avoid topics that may be “disruptive or undermines the culture of Google’s affiliation” and reiterates that speakers are prohibited from advocating for political candidates and ballot measures.

-Google spokesman Ryan Lamont told Reuters it was always proud to have outside speakers.
-Updated processes ensure that these events are useful and contribute to a productive work environment.
+Google spokesperson Ryan Lamont told Reuters, “We’ve always been proud to host external speakers at Google because they provide a great opportunity for our employees to learn and connect. is,” he said.
+The updated process “ensures that these events are useful and contribute to a productive work environment.”

 It said the email introducing the policy to managers consolidated and clarified the patchwork of guidelines.